Radiology Hringbraut and Fossvogur

 You’ll need to undress and remove any metal objects from clothing or accessories.

-Fasting or other preparation may be required for abdominal scans – instructions are sent to your home if applicable.
+Fasting or other preparation may be required for abdominal scans – instructions are sent to you if applicable.

 Contrast material:

-Allergic reactions are rare but possible – inform staff in advance if you have allergies.
+Allergic reactions are rare but possible – please inform us in advance if you have an allergy to iodinated contrast agents.

 Procedure: